 - Go above and beyond— point out areas they could focus on to maximize their workouts, recognize their individual needs, and follow these tips to make their experience with your business so good, they become brand advocates.

-- Appreciation— say thank you when customers leave, be optimistic, and be aware of your non-verbal behavior
+- Appreciation— say thank you when customers leave, be optimistic, and be aware of your non-verbal language.

-For more insight into how to build a strong client base, be sure to check out our Guide to Turn Members into Brand Advocates.
+For more insight into how to build a strong client base, be sure to check out our Guide to Turning Members into Brand Advocates!